anonymousresearcher2020/anonymousresearcher2020.github.io/docs/assessment.md

 Finally, the scores from different attributes are aggregated as the weighted average of each attribute.
 The weights used for each attribute are presented in the column "Weight".
 Note that completeness is given higher weight across all categories/artifacts as missing/incomplete information reduces the likelihood of seeing other issues; thus, is more important.
 The final weighted average score is shown in the column "Weighted.
 Avg".

+All requirements artifacts produced by students in the course, i.e., requirement specifications (HA, GA, GB, FA and FB) were manually graded by two authors of this paper, who were also in the teaching staff of the course.
+The requirements were graded using a 0-5 scale assigned to each of the requirement quality attributes.
+The score of 5 means “fully satisfactory”, 4 means “mostly satisfactory but minor details missing”, 3 means “mostly satisfactory but moderate-level of details missing”, 2 means “major details missing”, 1 means “minimal attempt”, and 0 means “fully unsatisfactory”.
+The graders cross-validated their marks and all disagreement (5% disagreement rate) were resolved with a third author, who was also involved in course instruction.

+All artifacts produced by students in the course, i.e., prompts (PA and PB), were manually graded by two authors of this paper, who were also in the teaching staff of the course.
+We assigned 0-5 scale for the quality attributes of the metric.
+The score of 5 means “fully satisfactory”, 4 means “mostly satisfactory but minor details missing”, 3 means “mostly satisfactory but moderate-level of details missing”, 2 means “major details missing”, 1 means “minimal attempt”, and 0 means “fully unsatisfactory”.
+The graders cross-validated their marks and all disagreement (6% disagreement rate) were resolved with a third author, who was also involved in course instruction.